StockNews.com Initiates Coverage on OncoSec Medical (NASDAQ:ONCS)

-StockNews.com began coverage on shares of OncoSec Medical (NASDAQ:ONCS) in a research note issued to investors on Monday morning.
-The firm issued a sell rating on the biotechnology company’s stock.
+StockNews.com began coverage on shares of OncoSec Medical (NASDAQ:ONCS) in a note issued to investors on Tuesday.
+The brokerage set a “sell” rating on the biotechnology company’s stock.

-Separately, BTIG Research began coverage on OncoSec Medical in a research report on Sunday, October 17th.
-They set a buy rating and a $10.00 target price for the company.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and three have issued a buy rating to the stock.
-According to data from MarketBeat.com, OncoSec Medical currently has an average rating of Hold and an average price target of $11.00.

 OncoSec Medical, Inc is a biotechnology company focused on designing, developing and commercializing therapies and proprietary medical approaches to stimulate and to guide an anti-tumor immune response for the treatment of cancer.
 Its lead product candidate, ImmunoPulse IL-12, uses an electroporation device, with the aim of reversing the immunosuppressive microenvironment in the treated tumor.